David-S-IT/My_python_games/README.md

-# Тут находятся мои игры, написанные на Python.
+# Here are my games written in Python.